Bread Dad

 Reasons & Solutions

 • Not measuring the ingredients correctly.
 Don’t “eyeball” your ingredient measurements.
 Incorrect ingredient measurements are the cause of many bread machine problems.
-Use measuring cups and spoons correctly (i.e. the ingredients are level with the brim of the cup/spoon and not over/underfilled).
-Many people (esp. in Europe) like to use a kitchen scale in order to get the most accurate ingredient measurements.
+Use measuring cups and spoons correctly (e.g. the ingredients are level with the brim of the cup/spoon and not over/underfilled).
+Many people (esp. in Europe) like to use a kitchen scale to weigh their ingredients in order to get the most accurate ingredient measurements.

 • Old or stale yeast.
-Expired yeast or moisture contaminated yeast will have trouble growing properly and this can lead to dense bread machine bread.
+Expired yeast or moisture-contaminated yeast will have trouble growing properly and this can lead to dense bread machine bread.
 Always relatively new yeast & store it in an airtight container.
-For longer storage, the airtight container (sealed tight) should be stored in a refrigerator or freezer,
+For longer storage, the airtight container (sealed tight) should be stored in a refrigerator or freezer.
+Also check out my How To Test Yeast page to see if your yeast is alive & active or dead/expired.
+It will save you from a few bread disasters!

 • Too much flour.
-The dough will have trouble expanding properly if you use too much flour.
+The dough will have trouble expanding properly if you add too much flour.
 Measure ingredients accurately.

 • Not enough liquid.
-Similar to the flour problem above, you need to measure your recipe liquids (i.e. water or milk) accurately.
+Similar to the flour problem above, you need to measure your recipe liquids (e.g. water or milk) accurately.

 • Too much salt.
 If you accidentally added a tablespoon of salt when the recipe called for a teaspoon, you will be hurting the yeast’s ability to grow.